 What you wear says more about you than you might realize.
 Are the outfits you wear to work sending unwanted messages?

-Walk into almost any office and you’ll see dress code violations–a woman wearing sheer black hose (too sexy), or a man sporting Docker khakis and a T-shirt when everyone else is wearing a tie (slacker).
+Walk into almost any office and you’ll see dress code violations.
 Our office attire speaks volumes about us.
 We want to look professional, well put together, and confident.
 Can clothes do this for us?
 Yes!
-But they can send unwanted messages too.
+But they can be problematic too.

 Here are some examples of dressing styles and the messages they send.